 Understand the Past, Shape the Future

-The Faculty of Science Strategic Plan is centred on 10 BHAGs (Big Hairy Audacious Goals) that are intended to 1) advance the Faculty’s research, teaching, and administrative agendas, and 2) position the Faculty of Science as a leader in response to the major drivers of change in the post-secondary sector.
+The Faculty of Science Strategic Plan is centred on 10 goals that are intended to 1) advance the Faculty’s research, teaching, and administrative agendas, and 2) position the Faculty of Science as a leader in response to the major drivers of change in the post-secondary sector.

-Each major recommendation is a BHAG, with targets set high enough to require a concerted five-year (or more) effort to attain the goal.
-Even achieving major progress towards realizing these goals represents an important advance in the Faculty of Science’s position as a national and international leader in research and teaching.
-All BHAGs are easily measured and progress will be regularly updated on a public web site.
+Each major recommendation is a goal, with targets set high enough to require a concerted five-year (or more) effort to attain the goal.
+Even achieving major progress towards realizing these targets represents an important advance in the Faculty of Science’s position as a national and international leader in research and teaching.
+All goals are easily measured and progress will be regularly updated on a public web site.

 In the following, all numbers reflecting the current status are from October 1, 2014.

-In addition to the above, this plan contains many other beneficial objectives that will enhance the success of the 10 BHAGs.
+In addition to the above, this plan contains many other beneficial objectives that will enhance the success of the 10 goals.

-Success achieving the BHAGs will require a concerted effort by many faculty, staff and students in the Faculty of Science.
+Success achieving the goals will require a concerted effort by many faculty, staff and students in the Faculty of Science.
 We will have to come together as a team, to an extent greater than we have ever done before.
-The philosophy for success is best summed up as:

 2. Increase the total number of non-CRC and non-honorific research chairs and professorships by 10, from 26 to 36.
 These chairs could be leveraged through NSERC, AITF, donations, or other funding sources.